renpy/renpy/sphinx/source/config.rst

 .. var:: config.debug_image_cache = False

-    If True, Ren'Py will print the contents of the image cache to standard output (wherever that goes) whenever the contents of the image cache change.
+    If True, Ren'Py will print the contents of the :ref:`image cache <images>` to standard output (wherever that goes) whenever the contents of the image cache change.

 .. var:: config.debug_sound = False